yeshhrana/Multivariate-Analysis-for-Particle-Discrimination/README.md

 # Multivariate-Analysis-for-Particle-Discrimination

-This repository presents rigorous analytical comparisons among a series of MVA algorithms for particle identification.
+This repository presents analytical comparisons among a series of MVA algorithms for particle identification.

 Dataset used:
 The project is based on the MiniBooNE dataset, which is used to discriminate between electron neutrinos and muon neutrinos.